 Your bones are natural healers.
 At the location of the fracture, your bones will produce lots of new cells and tiny blood vessels that rebuild the bone.
 These cells cover both ends of the broken part of the bone and close up the break until it's as good as new.

-What to Do When the Cast Comes Off
+When the Cast Comes Off

 Once the cast is off, the injured area will probably look and feel pretty weird.
 The body part that was in a cast might look strange at first.
 The skin might be pale, dry, or flaky.
 Body hair might look darker and the body part itself might look smaller because you might have lost some muscle while it was healing.